cakephp/docs/fr/development/configuration.rst

 datasource
     The name of the datasource this configuration array is for.
     Examples: Database/Mysql, Database/Sqlserver, Database/Postgres, Database/Sqlite.
-    You can use :term:`plugin syntax` to indicate plugin datasource to use. persistent
+    You can use :term:`syntaxe de plugin` to indicate plugin datasource to use. persistent
     Whether or not to use a persistent connection to the database. host